-If you are adventurous and wish to get the thrill of adrenaline-rush, then Chadar trek is what you should be trying for.
-This will give you a chance to walk on the frozen Zanskar River.
-This activity is a huge favourite among Indians and travellers from abroad.
-Meant to be tried by seasoned professionals, Chadar river trek is about endurance, focus and fitness.
+Chadar trek is one for the adrenaline-junkies that like to go all in or all out.
+This trek will give you a chance to walk on the frozen Zanskar River.
+It is a huge favourite among Indians and travellers from abroad.
+Meant to be tried only by seasoned professionals, Chadar river trek is about endurance, focus and fitness.

-The Chadar frozen river trek is an experience for the brave-hearted and thrill-seekers.
-The weather and terrain might shake your confidence, but if you can surpass that then the journey to this land will be the most enrich experience of your life.
+The Chadar frozen river trek is an experience for the brave-hearted that seek thrill through responsible eco-tourism.
+The weather and terrain might shake your confidence a bit but if you can surpass that then the journey to this land will be the most enriching experience of your life.

 Know more about Trekking in Leh Ladakh.

 Leh, which lies at an altitude of more than 3500 metres above sea level, is the second-largest district in the country.
 In winters, as most passes leading to Leh are closed, you will be flown to the Leh airport which has the distinction of being the highest airport in the world.

 As soon you land at the airport, you will be greeted by dry and cold air, but what will take all your attention is the lofty, snow-capped mountains all around; a sight that will remain with you forever.
 After completing the arrival formalities and picking up your bags from the baggage counter, take a taxi and proceed towards the pre-arranged hotel.
 Enjoy an overnight stay in the hotel.

 Day 2: Acclimatization Walk in Leh